mset_kmeans: Generates Methods Settings for K-Means Clustering

 Details

 The function produces functions implementing competing clustering methods based on the K-Means methodology as implemented in kmeans.
 This is a specialized version of the more general function mset_user.
 In particular, it produces a list of kmeans functions each corresponding to a specific setup in terms of hyper-parameters (e.g. the number of clusters) and algorithm's control parameters (e.g. initialization).
-See kmeans for more detail for a detailed description of the role of each argument and their data types.
+See kmeans for a detailed description of the role of each argument and their data types.

 Value